Anjan-AI/TSAI-EVA5/Week-1 Background & Basics Machine Learning Intuition/Assignment.md

 ### 1. What are Channels and Kernels (according to EVA)? ###
 ***ANS :***
-**Kernel** are the matrix of odd no size (usually 3X3) which is convolved with the image to extract certain features.
+**Kernel** are the matrix of odd no size but w.r.t EVA its 3X3, which is convolved with the image to extract certain features.
 <br/>The values of the kernel and the symmetry is responsible for a particular type of feature.
 for example, the below 3X3 kernel can be used to produce a horizontal edge.
 |-1|-1 |-1|
 |:---:|:---:|:---:|
 | 0 |0 |0 |
 | 1 | 1 |1 |
+<br/> Output of the convolution of an image with a kernal is a channel, containing only a specific feature.
+As it extracts features,
+on that pretext its also called a feature extractor.
+Feature to be extracted have not to be only vertical or horizontal edges, it can be an arch, a blob, a  blank space etc.

 __**Channels :**__
+<br/> Channels are the outcome of images convolved with a definite kernel. each Channel contains only a specific feature i.e. a channel is a collection of same/similar features.
+For example, after convoluting an image with different kernals one at a time we will get as many channels and lets say one channel will have all the vertical
+edges present in image while other can have all the horizontal edges and similarly one specific feature contained in other channels.
-<br/> Channels are the outcome of images convolved with a definite kernel. each Channel consist different features. for example, in the below Image we can see that it is a Image with different Alphabets present in it.
+<br/> In a more general context, in the below Image we can see that it is a Image with different Alphabets present in it.
 <p align ="center">
   <img widht= 200, height = 200 src="Resources/Alphabet.PNG">
 </p>

 now in this image we can consider each alphabet as a feature.
 So each alphabet information can be stored in one channel. hence this image can be represented in 52 channels each representing a feature of small and capital letter in it.
+So we can think of our image as a set of different channels.

 ### 2. Why should we (nearly) always use 3x3 kernels? ###
 ***ANS :***